 - checking on the Financial Service Provider Register at

-For information and contact details for the four dispute resolution schemes in New Zealand, see “Where to go for more support” at the end of this chapter.
+For information and contact details for the four dispute resolution schemes in New Zealand, see “Where to go for more support” at the bottom of the page.

 How are complaints resolved?